hfgbarrigas/statsd-statful-exporter/README.md

 ======================

 Reactor Netty based application that listens to metrics over tcp and udp and sends transformed metrics via UDP.
-Main goal is to map satsd metric format into statful format.
+Main goal is to map satsd metric format into [Statful](https://www.statful.com/) format.
 The implementation allows customization of senders as well as metric receivers.

 Inspired on: https://github.com/prometheus/statsd_exporter